alphagov/govuk-import-export-prototype/guidance/foodtest.markdown

 ###If you need help

-Contact the RPA if you need help with CAP good exports:
+Contact the RPA if you need help with CAP good exports.

-** RPA External Trade Helpline **
+**RPA External Trade Helpline**
 Telephone: 0191 226 5050
 Monday to Friday, 9am to 5pm